Post-processing

 Note

-At present all postprocessing functions available in XCALibre.jl will only execute on CPUs and should be considered experimental.
-Once we settle on a "sensible" (maintainable and extensible) API, we plan to offer a larger selection of postprocessing tools which are likely to include options for runtime postprocessing.
+At present the postprocessing functions available in XCALibre.jl shown below will only execute on CPUs and should be considered experimental.
+Once we settle on a "sensible" (maintainable and extensible) API, we plan to offer a larger selection of postprocessing tools which are likely to include more options for runtime postprocessing.

 Example: Calculate boundary average